wp-plugins/gp-hub-driver-widget/readme.txt

 1. Upload `gphub-driver-widget.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Admin > Appearance > Widgets and add the 'GP Hub: Driver Widget' to your sidebar of choice.
-4. Select a driver and set the clickthrough if you want to!
+4. Select a driver and set the click through if you want to link to the detailed stats page on GP Hub

 == Frequently Asked Questions ==